heinzwittenbrink/slides-intelligentcontent/ic.md

 ​---

-> Technology.
-An effective strategy begins at the design stage, works through the authoring stage, ends at the delivery stage and is continually revisited to ensure it continues to meet the needs of authors, content and customers.[@rockley2011]
+> An effective strategy begins at the design stage, works through the authoring stage, ends at the delivery stage and is continually revisited to ensure it continues to meet the needs of authors, content and customers.[@rockley2011]

 ​

 ## Content Modellierung

-> Content models.
-The information modeling process [] forces you to consider all information requirements (either for a specific project or within an entire organization) and to assess what information is available to fulfill those requirements.
+> The information modeling process [...] forces you to consider all information requirements [...]
 In an intelligent content strategy, the information model reflects the semantic structure of your information both at the information product level (for example, brochure) and at the element level (for example, value proposition).[@rockley2011]

 ---